RetroAchievements/docs/docs/guidelines/content/editing-leaderboards.md

+---
+title: Editing Leaderboards
+description: Guidelines for modifying leaderboards on RetroAchievements, covering the backup process, commenting requirements, and procedures for making fundamental changes or retiring leaderboards.
+---

 # Editing Leaderboards

 1. Before making updates to a leaderboard, you must backup each modified conditional line on the comment (if too long use Pastebin link)